News Scenarios Loan Programs About Me Pre-Qual Contact

 Yes.
 This is one of the most common refinance scenarios I handle.
 The new loan is in your name only, the old one pays off, and the title transfers.
 I coordinate with the attorneys.
 Divorce mortgage details →

-Depends on your current rate, how much equity you need, and whether your first mortgage rate is worth preserving.
-If your first is well below today's market, a second lien usually makes more sense.
+It depends on your current first mortgage, how much equity you need, and whether preserving that first mortgage matters.
+A cash-out refinance replaces the first mortgage; a home equity loan or HELOC keeps it and borrows behind it.
 I run both and show you the comparison.
 Home equity details →

 Can I refinance an investment property?